 Hair porosity is defined as the hair’s ability to absorb and retain moisture.
 The porosity of your hair also determines how well your hair care products are absorbed and how well they will work.

 Understanding your hair porosity will determine which hair care products will be most beneficial to your hair.

 Learning the ingredients to avoid for those with low porosity hair as well as the ingredients that work well for those with low porosity hair will help make your hair look better and be healthier.

-Unlike hair with normal porosity, managing low porosity hair comes with its own unique set of challenges.
+Unlike hair with normal porosity, managing low-porosity hair comes with its own unique set of challenges.
 It’s important to understand how to care for it properly.
-In this article, we discuss how to care for low-porosity hair.
+In this article, we’ll go over ingredients to avoid for low porosity hair, and discuss how to care for it.

 Knowing Your Hair Cuticle